Gayathri4801/NASSCOM-VSD-IAT/DAY-3/SKY_3_readme.md

 ## Spice extraction of CMOS inverter in magic tool.

+By using this command we got the vsdstdcelldesign directory.
+/Desktop/work/tools/openlane_working_dir/openlane$ git clone https://github.com/nickson-jose/vsdstdcelldesign.git

+Now change the directory to the vsdstdcelldesign using cd vsdstdcelldesign.
+Then the terminal will show the path ---> /Desktop/work/tools/openlane_working_dir/openlane/vsdstdcelldesign$.
+Then check the list of contents using ls command.
+**Command to open custom inverter layout in magic** magic -T sky130A.tech sky130_inv.mag &

 ### Commands for spice extraction of the custom inverter layout in magic tool(tkcon window).

 **Check current directory in console window of magic**